ericoporto/ags-manual-wiki/DrawingSurface.md

     surface.DrawMessageWrapped(80, 40, 160, Game.NormalFont, 10);
     surface.Release();

-will display message 10 in the centre of the screen, starting from Y = 40.
+will display message 10 in the center of the screen, starting from Y = 40.

 *See Also:*